Louisiana Voices Educator's Guide

 The first step is attentive listening, a skill that is diminishing in today’s image-driven, visual society.
 Yet listening is crucial to the interview process.
 If you feel students need instruction and practice in listening, see Improving Listening Skills above for strategies.

 If your students have poor notetaking skills, or have never really learned how to take notes, it is critical to provide instruction and practice in this important skill.
 Access Taking Notes for strategies you can use to help your students learn this skill.
 They should use notetaking during classroom practice interviews.
-Other resources include Careers in Music – Notetaking, and if students will be watching a live performance or a video, Performance and Video Notetaking Worksheet.
+Other resources include Careers in Music – Notetaking and, if students will be watching a live dance or movement performance or video, for example, use the Performance and Video Notetaking Worksheet.

 When it is time for the actual interviews, students should ensure that they have Journals in their Interview Folder -- For the Teachers or notebook paper and a clipboard, and all the forms they will need.
 Students with typing and technology experience may want to use laptop computers for notetaking, but many researchers feel this interferes with the interview since it might distract the interviewee.
 Documentation methods provide great exercises for learning to follow directions.
 See Sample Fieldnotes: Teen Memories of Grade School Traditions, which includes fieldnotes, transcriptions, photos, and written release form.